Ad hoc On-Demand Distance Vector Routing

 Ad hoc On-Demand Distance Vector (AODV) Routing is a routing protocol for mobile ad hoc networks (MANETs) and other wireless ad hoc networks.
-It was jointly by Charles Perkins (Sun Microsystems) and Elizabeth Royer (now Elizabeth Belding) (University of California, Santa Barbara) and was first published in the ACM 2nd IEEE Workshop on Mobile Computing Systems and Applications in February 1999.
+It was jointly developed by Charles Perkins (Sun Microsystems) and Elizabeth Royer (now Elizabeth Belding) (University of California, Santa Barbara) and was first published in the ACM 2nd IEEE Workshop on Mobile Computing Systems and Applications in February 1999.

 AODV is the routing protocol used in Zigbee – a low power, low data rate wireless ad hoc network.
 There are various implementations of AODV such as MAD-HOC, Kernel-AODV, AODV-UU, AODV-UCSB and AODV-UIUC.

 The original publication of AODV won the SIGMOBILE Test of Time Award in 2018.
 According to Google Scholar, this publication reached 30,000 citations at the end of 2022.
 AODV was published in the Internet Engineering Task Force (IETF) as Experimental RFC 3561 in 2003.

+How it works

+Each node has its own sequence number that grows monotonically over time and ensures that there are no loops in the paths used.
+In addition, each network component assigned to routing functionality stores its own path index, which contains the address of the next node in the direction of the destination (next hop), its sequence number, and the total distance given in hops, or possibly other metrics designed to measure link quality.

+In AODV, the network remains completely silent until a connection is required to forward a data packet.
+When routes need to be searched on the network, AODV resorts to the following packets defined by its protocol: